joutwate/springcrypto-example/README.md

 encrypting = [111111111] -> [efbca6b5a652f35226a7f9b7a707c104]
 ```
 This output shows how the converter is being called on our annotated fields resulting
-in both the email and ssn being encrypted.
+in both the email and SSN being encrypted.

 Follow this up by retrieving the `PersonalInfo` instance we created by SSN
 ```